ANUGAMAGE/ANUGAMAGE/README.md

 ## Hi there I am Anu

-My background is rooted in the medical field, where I initially built a strong foundation.
-Over time, I expanded my expertise to include Python programming, organic chemistry, and computer science.
-This multidisciplinary approach eventually led me to specialize in Cheminformatics, Artificial Inteligence, Machine Learning, Quantum Chemistry and Computational Chemistry, with a focus on drug discovery and materials science research.
+My background began in the medical field, where I built a strong foundation before expanding into Python programming, organic chemistry, and computer science.
+This multidisciplinary journey led me to specialize in Cheminformatics, AI, Machine Learning, Quantum Chemistry, and Computational Chemistry, focusing on drug discovery and materials science.
+Guided by my mentor Dr. Sul, I now use my research experience to support scientists and professionals in both the U.S. and Sri Lanka, bridging academia and industry to accelerate discoveries.
+By sharing my knowledge, I aim to empower the next generation, create opportunities, and build a better future, while developing tools to help scientists and engineers advance their work.
 **My Journey**

 ```